eudaimence/euphoriops/.github/README.md

 [ yoo-fawr-ee-ops ]

 *noun*
-- A concept representing a legitimate pathway to accessing certain Call of Duty games without cost, embodying the principles of freedom, communal sharing, and digital liberation.
+- A concept representing a legitimate pathway to accessing certain Call of Duty® titles without cost, embodying the principles of freedom, communal sharing, and digital liberation.
 It suggests that joy and exhilaration in gaming should be accessible to all, transcending economic barriers.

-The following Call of Duty titles are accessible through euphoriops:
+The following Call of Duty® titles are accessible through euphoriops:
 - Call of Duty®: Black Ops 4
 - Call of Duty®: Black Ops Cold War
 - Call of Duty®: Vanguard